ethz-coss/ethz-coss.github.io/_talks/Guy_Theraulaz.md

 ---
-name: Principles of collective intelligence: from animal societies to human groups
+name: Principles of collective intelligence- from animal societies to human groups
 speakers:
   - Guy Theraulaz
 categories: